 (b) opening a business account – this has the advantage of allowing your business name on the account.
 Most banks offer limited fees for the first 12 months to new business accounts.
 Ideally you can then keep personal and business transactions separate.

 5. Tax Reporting – Once you are registered with the Chamber of Commerce you can officially start trading.
 It is important to keep a good administrative overview.
-Most starting freelancers hire an accountant to help with tax deductions available and to file the quarterly VAT (omzetbelasting) return with the tax office.
+Most starting freelancers hire an accountant to help with tax deductions available and filing a tax return each year.
+You also need to file a VAT return – generally done every quarter.

 There are 3 rates of VAT (21%, 9% and 0%) and you need to be aware which one you are liable to charge for.
 If you have clients outside the Netherlands you also have to file additional reports, such as the Intracommunautaire Prestaties form.